RIAPS/riaps-integration/riaps-x86runtime/README.md

         ```

 # Installing Multiple Virtual Machines (if desired)
-If you want to keep an older RIAPS Virtual Machine and install a new one, in the Vagrant file change config.vm.hostname = "riapsvbox" and vb.name = "riaps_vbox" to new names.
+If you want to keep an older RIAPS Virtual Machine and install a new one, in the Vagrant file change the following to new names:
+   - config.vm.hostname = "riapsvbox"
+   - vb.name = "riaps_vbox"

 # RIAPS Virtual Machine Update Process
 If you have a running RIAPS VM and want to upgrade it, follow these steps:

 - Make sure the VM is shutdown
-- Update the contents of the 'riaps_vbox' folder
+- Update the contents of the 'riaps_vbox' folder used to create the original Virtual Machine
-- In a command line window, go back to the 'riaps_vbox' folder used to create the original Virtual Machine
+- In a command line window, go back to that 'riaps_vbox' folder
 - Bring up the VM and then provision the changes using the following commands.
 The 'tee' with a filename allows you to record the installation process.
 If you have any issues during installation, this is a good file to send with your questions.

     ```